-Scenario: Web app that calls web APIs
+Scenario: A web app that calls web APIs

 Before reading this article, you should be familiar with the following concepts:

 - Authentication basics

 - ID tokens and access tokens